-Backpackers of all ages can be seen traveling throughout Asia, particularly hotspots along the so-called Banana Pancake Trail.
-For budget travelers seeking a continent suitable for long-term travel, Asia has unlimited possibilities!
+Backpackers of all ages can be seen traveling throughout Asia, particularly in hotspots along the "Banana Pancake Trail."
+Solo budget travelers have unlimited opportunities for socializing and meeting other like-minded people.

 Why Is Backpacking in Asia so Popular?

-Where to Begin Backpacking in Asia?
+Where Is the Best Place to Begin Backpacking in Asia?

-Bangkok’s budget-travel neighborhood centered around Khao San Road in Banglamphu is arguably the budget backpacker hub for Asia, if not the world.
-The busy-and-chaotic street has morphed into somewhat of a circus over the decades, but the area offers some of the cheapest accommodation in Bangkok.
-Like minds gather there for drinks and discuss past and future adventures further afield.
+Bangkok’s budget-travel neighborhood centered around Khao San Road in Banglamphu is arguably the backpacker hub for Asia, if not the world.
+The busy, chaotic street has morphed into somewhat of a party-circus scene over the decades.
+But Khao San Road (sometimes mispronounced as "Koh San Road") offers some of the cheapest accommodation in Bangkok.
+Like-minded travelers gather there for drinks and to team up for adventures further afield.

-What is the Banana Pancake Trail?
+What Is the Banana Pancake Trail?

-Over the years, a well-worn 'trail' popped up with guesthouses, reggae bars, parties, and Western food on hand to keep travelers happy.
-The route through Southeast Asia was unofficially deemed the Banana Pancake Trail because of the many banana pancake street carts found along the way.
+Over the years, a well-worn "trail" popped up with guesthouses, reggae bars, parties, and Western food on hand to keep travelers happy.
+The route throughout Asia was unofficially deemed the Banana Pancake Trail because of the many street-food carts and guesthouses offering banana pancakes.

 What’s the Difference Between a Backpacker and a Tourist?

-Although technically the terms are interchangeable, most backpackers take offense to being called a ‘tourist’ and consider it a pejorative.
-The word ‘tourist’ often conjures up images of wealthy vacationers on two-week packaged tours, rather than those who intrepidly travel independently for months.
+Although technically the terms "backpacker" and "tourist" are interchangeable, most backpackers take offense to being called a "tourist" and consider the word a pejorative.
+"Tourist" can conjure up images of wealthy vacationers on two-week packaged tours rather than travelers who intrepidly wander for months.

-How to Plan a Backpacking Trip to Asia
+How to Begin Planning a Backpacking Trip

-While backpacking in any part of the world is certainly possible, long-term travelers with limited savings or budgets tend to begin in cheaper countries first.
+Although backpacking in any part of the world is possible, long-term travelers with limited savings or budgets tend to begin in cheaper countries first.
 For instance, you’ll spend far less money in Thailand or Cambodia than you will in Singapore.
-Japan and Korea are far more expensive for backpackers than China and India.
+Japan and Korea are considered more expensive for backpackers than China and India.